immense/immybot-documentation/Documentation/Administration/rbac.md

 Otherwise, a role is owned by a specific tenant.
 A user can only see public roles or roles that are managed by a tenant they have permission to manage roles for.

-### Role Permissions
+### Role Capabilities

 ![alt text](image-8.png)

-There are over a hundred different permissions that can be granted for a given role.
+There are 100+ different permissions that can be granted for a given role.

 #### System permissions